Florida’s Postsecondary Education Readiness Test

 - reminding the people of all the work that they still need to do.

-In paragraph 3, the speaker employs what figurative language device in the first sentence?
+In the first sentence of paragraph 3, the speaker employs what type of figurative language?

 In this passage, the speaker is primarily concerned with —